 Splicing the Roller Tubes:

-12) Remove each of the 2 solar blanket retaining strips from the roller tubes.
+17) Remove each of the solar blanket retaining strips from the roller tubes.
 Save the screws, since they will be reused to attach the solar blanket (single piece constructions have only one retaining strip).

-18) Slide the splice tube which is in the drive end roller tube into the extension kit roller tube.
+18) Slide the splice tube, which is in the drive end roller tube into the extension kit roller tube.
 Check to ensure that the mounting plates are pushed all the way to the ends of the housing until they contact the end cap at each end, as shown above.
 The splice tube is marked at the middle of its length as a guide for installation.
 Move the splice tube until the mark is approximately centered.
 The tubes are locked in position with a ratcheting action.
-Grip the splice tube and a roller tube in each hand (a tool such as a strap wrench may be used) and rotate the splice and roller tubes in the appropriate opposite directions.
-Enough force must be applied to engage the ratcheting action.
+Grip the splice tube and a roller tube in each hand (a tool such as a strap wrench may be used) and rotate the splice and roller tubes in opposite directions.
+Enough torque must be applied to engage the ratcheting action and lock the tubes.
 Repeat for the other roller and splice tube connection.
-You may use the die lines on the tubes to confirm engagement.
+You may use the die lines on the tubes for orientation.
 Once locked, the splice tube can not be moved.

-14) To permanently attach the splice tube to each of the roller tubes, use 8 tek screws (4 per side) supplied in the parts bag.
+19) To permanently attach the splice tube to each of the roller tubes, use 8 tek screws (4 per side) supplied in the parts bag.
 Equi-space the screws around the roller tubes approximately 3” from the spliced end.
 See Diagram #7.
-Once the splice tube is secured, remove the remaining foam inserts and any debris that may damage the unit or solar blanket during operation.
+Once the splice tube is secured, remove the packaging inserts and any debris that may damage the unit or solar blanket during operation.

 Solar Blanket Installation (blanket not included)

-Once the pool has been filled you are ready to install the solar blanket.
-Many styles of solar blankets are available.
+Verify that the pool water level is correct and you are ready to install the solar blanket.
+Many styles of bubble solar blankets are available.
 Contact your dealer to determine the appropriate selection for your pool.
 To allow for fitting and trimming, the new solar blanket should be a minimum of 4 feet longer than the overall length of the pool.
 The minimum width of the solar blanket should be equal to the maximum pool width.

-15) Carefully unroll the entire solar blanket over the pool surface making sure that the blanket lays flat with no wrinkles.
+20) Carefully unroll the entire solar blanket over the pool surface making sure that the blanket lays flat with no wrinkles.
 Adjust the lengthwise position of the blanket to ensure that the roller end of the blanket will meet with the top of the roller tube.
 Attach the roller end of the solar blanket to the roller tube by laying the end of the blanket over the existing pre-drilled retaining strip holes, and then laying the retaining strip over the blanket.
-Re-insert the tek screws into the existing holes from step 12.
+Re-insert the tek screws into the existing holes from step 17.
 The solar blanket bubbles can be used as a guide to ensure that the end of the blanket is parallel to the roller tube.
 Once secured, wrap the blanket one full wrap around the roller tube.
-Adjust the blanket to follow the contour of the pool prior to trimming.
+Check the blanket to ensure that it covers the entire water surface prior to trimming the solar blanket.
 (Refer to Diagram #8)

-16) After final positioning of the blanket, it must be trimmed to fit the pool contour.
+21) After final positioning of the blanket, it must be trimmed to fit the pool contour.
 A “tongue” should be left where the blanket rises to the surface of the deck to enter the housing.
-Finally, a draw strap and three button fasteners are included with your solar blanket system.
+Finally, a draw strap, three button fasteners and two screw fasteners are included with your solar blanket system.
+(See Diagram #9)

-17) Locate the draw strap at the approximate center of the end of the pool cover.
+22) Locate the draw strap at the approximate center of the end of the pool cover.
 The end of the draw strap is split into 2 strips with 3 snap closures and 2 plastic bolts in the webbing.
 Remove the nylon fasteners and separate the snaps.
-Place one strip under and one strip over the pool cover and snap together with the cover sandwiched between.
-Start at the outside edge and work toward the inside of the pool.
+Place one strip under and one strip over the solar blanket and snap together with the cover sandwiched between.
+Start at the outside edge and work toward the inside of the solar blanket.
 Now cut holes for the nylon bolts using the holes in the strap for location.
-Install the bolts, being careful not to over tighten the nylon nuts.
+Install the bolts, and tighten the nylon nuts.
+(See Diagram #9)

 The installation of your new Cleardeck Solar Blanket System is now complete.
 For best performance and longer blanket life, the solar blanket should be extended and retracted slowly .
 (Approximately one minute in either direction).
-When retracting the solar blanket make sure the blanket remains flat and wrinkle free.
+When retracting the solar blanket be certain the blanket remains flat and wrinkle free.
 Manually adjust the solar blanket if necessary.
 Keep the surface of the solar blanket clean, and free of foreign materials, such as leaves.
-Wrinkles and foreign materials will increase the force required to retract the blanket and result in possible damage to the blanket and/or the drive mechanism.
+Wrinkles and foreign materials will increase the force required to retract the blanket and result in possible damage to the solar blanket and/or the drive mechanism.
 These simple steps will ensure years of trouble free use.